dr563105/mlops-project-grocery-sales/README.md

 To manage the data pipeline using Terraform, kindly refer to [this repo](https://github.com/dr563105/CI-CD-Terraform-Github-actions).

-# Terraform - Infrastructure as Code

-To manage the data pipeline with Terraform, kindly refer to [this repo](https://github.com/dr563105/CI-CD-Terraform-Github-actions).

 ## Acknowledgements

 This final capstone project was created as a part of the [Mlops-zoomcamp course](https://github.com/DataTalksClub/mlops-zoomcamp) from [DataTalks.Club](https://datatalks.club).
 I'd like to thank the staff for providing high quality learning resource.
 I appreciate their time, effort and assistance in helping me complete the project.
 I highly recommend any aspiring data scientists this course.